Rivero-Agustin/Rivero-Agustin/README-en.md

 Below, I present some of the systems and architectures I have worked on:

 ## 🌟 1.
-Featured Open-Source Project: Cloud IoT Architecture
+Featured Open-Source Project: Enterprise IoT Provisioning & Telemetry Pipeline

-_Technologies: ESP32, FreeRTOS, AWS (IoT Core, SQS, IAM), Node.js, MongoDB, Docker, Grafana_
+_Technologies: ESP32, FreeRTOS, AWS (IoT Core, SQS, DLQ, IAM), Node.js, MongoDB, Docker, Grafana, Terraform (IaC), GitHub Actions (GitOps)_

+End-to-end Cloud Native IoT telemetry pipeline: from UWB sensor capture and secure Zero-Touch Provisioning (JITP) on ESP32, to decoupled cloud ingestion on AWS (IoT Core Rules, SQS, DLQ), containerized Node.js microservices, MongoDB, and real-time Grafana observability via Docker—with automated Infrastructure as Code (IaC) using Terraform and a GitOps pipeline in GitHub Actions.

 Along with the Embedded Linux IoT Edge Gateway with AI, this public repository serves as my primary **code showcase**, in contrast to the rest of my portfolio developments which are protected under corporate NDAs.